ctrabold/ctrabold.github.io/_posts/2015-03-20-challenges-in-cambodia.md

 During the weekends people come and go to pick up my belongings.
 I give away most of my stuff for free rather than throwing it away.

-Then I say '_Tschuess!_' to my friends, to an awesome team, to my colleagues I had the pleassure to work with, to my friendly neightbors and a very beautiful City.
+Then I say '_Tschuess!_' to my friends, to an awesome team, to my colleagues I had the pleasure to work with, to my friendly neighbors and a very beautiful City.

 Thanks for the great time!

  Don't cry because it's over.
-	Smile because it happend. -- Dr. Seuss
+ Smile because it happened. -- Dr. Seuss

 One day before my flight to Bangkok I give a Workshop at OOP in Munich with my amazing colleague Michael.

 The workshop is fully booked.
 We have great fun.
 Everything works perfect.
 THANK YOU Michael for this great experience!

 ## Arriving in Bangkok - Hugs, Friends and DevOps

-During the flight: Nice chat with my neightbour about DevOps and Continuous Delivery.
+During the flight: Nice chat with my neighbor about DevOps and Continuous Delivery.
 Coincidence?

 I feel supported and connected - worldwide.

-Arival in Bangkok feels like coming home.
+Arrival in Bangkok feels like coming home.

 I prepare my talk for [FOSSASIA](http://fossasia.org/) while I sweat and enjoy every drop.